quincybooth/SQL-Snakes-Project-2/README.md

 # Queries

 Query 1: This query retrieves detailed information about patients and their associated insurance coverage, including the coverage period, by joining the Patient, Patient_Insurance, and Insurance tables.
+Managerial Relevance: The query enables hospital managers to monitor patient insurance coverage status effectively, ensuring compliance with billing and eligibility requirements for medical services.
+This query is important for tracking patient insurance details by linking patients to their insurance plans and coverage periods.
+By using inner joins, we ensure that only records with matching patient and insurance information are included, which helps maintain accurate and relevant data.
+This improves efficiency, reduces billing errors, and supports a better experience for both patients and staff.

 ![image](https://github.com/user-attachments/assets/281d94bd-7450-4ff4-9411-49739283a5e1)

-Managerial Relevance: The query enables hospital managers to monitor patient insurance coverage status effectively, ensuring compliance with billing and eligibility requirements for medical services.

 Query 2: The query creates a unified view of appointments, patients, and healthcare providers to simplify access to frequently needed data.